PartnerCollective/anatomy-of-a-dev-environment/readme.md

 This is obviously not what you would do, more often than not you would have a default starting point for theme development, however this show cases how you could take on external code and work on it through a build kit of your preference.

 # 3. Environment variables
-There are a few ways to do this but in our case as a team we would prefer to use a `.env` file per user.
-As we dont want to commit those for security and best practice reasons we will leave a `sample.env` file in the root.
+While my team prefers to use `.env` files to handle most config.
+For ease of use and to easily allow us to use theme cit via the CLI we will stick with a config.yml that is git ignored.
+We will use this in conjunction with a browser-sync config wrapper.
+In the real world seperating this and using the node wrappers allows alot more flexibility to use a user level `.env`

-Along with any user specific config this will include our API credentials and theme ID/s which will be used with theme kit and our compilers.
+In this folder we have two configs, `/src/theme/config.yml` - @todo move to root and tie up with conf flag and `browsersync-themekit-config.json`

-We will continue to wire that up a little later on.
+I will do an entire extension to this concept in the future talking about handling envs for a larger team,

 # 4. Compilers ( Webpack with a number of plugins )